RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 tags: [SharePoint, DVWP, MetroJS, 'Zurb Foundation 3']
 ---
 {% include JB/setup %}
-In the [last post] we disected the SharePoint DVWP up till the point where it delivered **clean HTML5**.
+In the [last post] we dissected the SharePoint DVWP up till the point where it delivered **clean HTML5**.
 If you remember I call this  mode the **`Ferrari`**.
 Now the bad news: For those who like to cut things down to the bare bones, that's it.
-You can't disect the **DVWP** any further.
+You can't dissect the **DVWP** any further.

 Now the good news: For those who think that this would be great starting point to build something new, read on.
 In this post I'm going to show you my way of driving the **`Ferrari`**.
 Of course this is not the only way, so feel free to do something completely different... and give me your success stories.

-First let's ask ourself some question:
+First let's ask ourselves some question:

 1. What are we going to build?
 2. Which technologies are we going to use?